How to Include Grapes in Your Weight Loss Diet

 Grapes are an easy fruit to add to any meal or snack.
 Try some of these easy ideas to add grapes to your routine.

-• Freeze washed green grapes in resealable bags.
-Grab a handful when you are craving a sweet snack.
-Freezing them brings out a sweeter note when you bite into them.
+• Freeze green grapes in resealable bags and grab a handful when you are craving a sweet snack

-• Add chopped grapes to a grain bowl for lunch.
-Fill a shallow bowl with quinoa, chopped baby kale, salmon, almonds, and some quartered grapes.
-Drizzle it with a citrus vinaigrette for an easy lunch.
+• Add chopped grapes to a grain bowl.
+Grapes pair well with quinoa, chopped baby kale, salmon, and almonds.
+Drizzle it with a citrus vinaigrette for a leisurely lunch

-• Mix chopped grapes into a chicken salad along with celery, onions, and chopped walnuts.
-The addition of the grapes adds moisture to your salad and may help cut back on the amount of mayonnaise or dressing you use.
+• Mix chopped grapes or unsweetened raisins into chicken salad with celery, onions, and chopped walnuts.
+Grapes add moisture and may help reduce the mayonnaise or dressing you need.
+A ¼ cup of raisins provides 120 calories and 2 grams of fiber13

-• Add frozen grapes to a smoothie in place of ice cubes for a cool, sweet, and juicy bite.
+• Add frozen grapes to a smoothie in place of ice cubes for a cool, sweet, and juicy beverage

-Fruit is an integral part of the Mediterranean diet and important for weight control as well as the reduced risk of many chronic diseases.
-Choose a variety of colorful fruits including berries, mangos, pineapple, watermelon, and more as part of any healthy weight loss program.
+Fruit is an integral part of the Mediterranean diet and essential for weight control and the reduced risk of many chronic diseases.
+Choose a variety of colorful fruits, including berries, mangos, pineapple, watermelon, grapefruit, and more, as part of any healthy weight loss program.

 Get more information about weight loss, glucose monitors, and living a healthier life